TobGerken/ACT_ManeuverFlags/README.md

 Version: 1.0 (2019_04_01)

-This code is used to generate ManeuverFlag files for the [ACT-America](https://www-air.larc.nasa.gov/missions/ACT-America/) airborne research campaig.
+This code is used to generate ManeuverFlag files for the [ACT-America](https://www-air.larc.nasa.gov/missions/ACT-America/) airborne research campaign.
 The data used corresponds to:

     ACT-America: L3 Merged In Situ Atmospheric Trace Gases and Flask Data, Eastern USA", https://doi.org/10.3334/ORNLDAAC/1593